-Teaching and Advising.
+Teaching and Advising

-The Environmental Studies program holds the achievement of excellent teaching to be the highest and best expression of our institutional values.
+The Biology department holds the achievement of excellent teaching to be the highest and best expression of our institutional values.
 The work of developing qualities of mind, spirit, and body in our students is by far the most important work of the college.
-This work is the core of both the college's and the program's mission.
+This work is the core of both the college's and the department's mission.
 We seek, therefore, to hire and retain faculty who value teaching above all other professional aspirations.

+The handbook discusses guidelines for the evaluation of teaching in terms of instructional delivery, instructional design, content expertise, and course administration (Faculty Handbook Ch.
+3).
 The evaluation of teaching, as laid out in the handbook, is based on the evidence of classroom performance drawn from various sources (e.g., colleague observations, colleague evaluations of syllabi, assignments, exams, labs, course assessment data, and other course material, interviews with students, and IDEA reports).
-Student rating of instruction (IDEA) can be a useful source of information but will never be considered to be more salient than a colleague's own assessment of student progress and reflection on their own progress as a teacher.
-High IDEA ratings are not synonymous with teaching excellence, nor do lower IDEA ratings automatically indicate poor quality teaching.

-The Environmental Studies Program places a high priority on the development of scholarly teaching, a practice that we see as two-fold.
+The biology department places a high priority on the development of scholarly teaching, a practice that we see as two-fold.
 First, scholarly teaching is connected to and uses the literature on teaching and learning to inform practice.
-Note that scholarly teaching, by itself, does not require faculty to contribute professionally to the Scholarship of Teaching and Learning (SoTL), but rather that faculty become intelligent consumers of that literature.
+Note that scholarly teaching, by itself, does not require faculty to contribute professionally to the Scholarship of Teaching and Learning (SoTL). but rather that faculty become intelligent consumers of that literature.
 Second, scholarly teaching is evidence based.
 Faculty should be able to provide significant evidence of student learning in their classes.
 What are your goals and objectives for each class?
-What are your students learning about sustainability in your classes?
+What are your students learning about biology in your classes?
 What are they learning about themselves as learners or potential practitioners of a vocation?
 How do you know they are learning these things?
-The program does not mandate that this assessment be done in a particular way.
+The department does not mandate that this assessment be done in a particular way.
 Different courses will certainly benefit from different kinds of assessment.
 Both qualitative and quantitative measures can be useful.
-Faculty members are responsible for constructing their own strong, evidence based, case for student learning in the context of specific course goals and objectives for their classes.
-The program recognizes that this is a large and time-consuming task.
+Faculty members are responsible for constructing their own strong, evidence-based, case for student learning in the context of specific course goals and objectives for their classes.
+The department recognizes that this is a large and timeconsuming task.
 We expect faculty to apportion their energies towards professional activities, campus service, and public service in a way that does not conflict with (or better still augments) the central goal of scholarly teaching.